globaltravelreport/global-travel-report/content/articles/1-explore-manila-new-qatar-airways-codeshare-flights-for-aus.md

   Qatar Airways' new codeshare.
 Discover travel tips, best times to visit, and more.
 keywords:
+  - AUD price comparisons
-  - 5. Australian travelers
+  - Australian travelers
   - Manila flights
   - Qatar Airways codeshare
+  - best times to visit
   - travel tips
-  - best times to visit
   - visa requirements
-  - AUD price comparisons
 originalTitle: >-
   Qatar Airways Codeshare with Philippine Airlines for Manila Flights - Aviation A2Z
+published: true
+categories: []
 ---
-7.
 # Explore Manila with Ease: Qatar Airways' New Codeshare Flights from Australia

 For Aussie adventurers looking to soak up the vibrant culture and stunning landscapes of the Philippines, there's exciting news!
 Qatar Airways has teamed up with Philippine Airlines, offering seamless connections to Manila from major Australian cities.
 This partnership means more flight options, competitive prices in AUD, and smoother journeys to this Southeast Asian gem.